 The Two-Year MA in Fashion & Textile Design is an intensive specialization course based on the development of practical projects.
 During the program, the students learn how to research and apply different tools and fashion languages with the purpose of creating a portfolio and to access a professional career.
 By activating knowledge and visual representation techniques, the MA mixes theoretical, artistic and technical elements and helps students develop their skills and identity, under the guidance of prominent professionals in the fields of fashion and creativity.

-The course is recognized by Italian Ministry of Education and Research (MIUR) as an Master Of Arts Degree (120CF)
+The course is recognized by the Italian Ministry of Education, Universities, and Research (MIUR) as a Master of Arts degree (120 CFA).